9/11 Living Memorial

 - Research 9/11 information to be used on the Living Memorial website

-- Development of a post 10th Anniversary business plan
+- Refinement of the business plan

 - Review the organization's governance, policies and procedures and board development